-Examination Regulations for the consecutive Master's degree program Biochemistry
+Examination Regulations for the consecutive Master's degree program Chemistry as of March 29, 2022 (translated version)

 On the basis of § 34 para.
 1 sentence 1 of the Act on the Autonomy of Institutions of Higher Education in the Free State of Saxony in the version published on January 15, 2013 (SächsGVBI. p.
 3) Technische Universität Dresden issues the following Examination Regulations as statutes.